opulencephp/docs/orm-data-mappers.md

         return $this->read($sql, $parameters, true);
     }

-    // This is a custom getBy*() method defined in IPostDataMapper public function getByTitle($title)
+    // This is a custom get*() method defined in IPostDataMapper public function getByTitle($title)
     {
         $sql = "SELECT id, content, title, author FROM posts WHERE title = :title";